 Applications are accepted during the following time periods:

 Summer Intern Program: We begin accepting applications for the Summer Program on January 15 and the deadline is February 1 (5:00pm EST)

 Fall Semester (September – December): We begin accepting applications for internships on April 1 and the deadline is May 1 (5:00pm EST)

 Spring Semester (January – May): We begin accepting applications for internships on October 15 and the deadline is November 15 (5:00pm EST)

 Interviews are scheduled on a rolling basis and students are encouraged to submit applications well before the deadline.
 We respond to all applications.
 If you have not heard from us your application is still pending.
 If you receive any offers or deadlines from other employers, please call the Legal Hiring staff.

-Students invited to interview will be required to bring to the interview a one-page personal statement explaining your interest in public service, two letters of recommendation from professional or academic references, and an official college transcript sent by the college Registrar prior to the interview.
+Students invited to interview will be required to submit two letters of recommendation from professional or academic references and an official college transcript sent by the college Registrar prior to the interview.

 College students may apply online by clicking on the link below.
 Please read all instructions carefully and hover over the question mark for more information.
 Documents should be in Word or PDF format.